aws-powertools/powertools-lambda-python/docs/index.md

 ## Features

-Core utilities such as Tracing, Logging, Metrics, and Event Handler will be available across all Lambda Powertools languages.
+Core utilities such as Tracing, Logging, Metrics, and Event Handler will be available across all Powertools languages.
 Additional utilities are subjective to each language ecosystem and customer demand.

 | Utility                                                                                                                                                      | Description                                                                                                                                               |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------- |